validator/validator/README.md

     Specifies a regular expression.
 Any error message or warning message that matches the regular expression is filtered out (dropped/suppressed).

-    As with all other vnu.jar options, this option may only be specified once.
+    As with all other checker options, this option may only be specified once.
     So to filter multiple error messages or warning messages, you must provide a single regular expression that will match all the messages.
 The typical way to do that for regular expressions is to OR multiple patterns together using